HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 User actions tool needs to be added as a property **actions** to `SimG4Svc`.

 Geant allows users to specify what should be performed at any stage of simulation.
-User actions are created in the implementation of `GVUserActionInitialization` class, e.g. `FullSimActions::Build()`.
+User actions are created in the implementation of `GVUserActionInitialization` class, e.g. `sim::FullSimActions::Build()`.
 Any implementation of action initialisation list should have a relevant GAUDI component (tool) that creates it.
-Tool creating `FullSimActions` is called `SimG4FullSimActions`.
+Tool creating `sim::FullSimActions` is called `SimG4FullSimActions`.

-Currently `FullSimActions` is empty and no user actions are created.
+Currently `sim::FullSimActions` is empty and no user actions are created.

 User actions may derive from the following G4 interfaces:
 * G4UserRunAction.hh